Project manager

 What it's like

-You could work in almost any industry on many different types of project.
-You could oversee the introduction of a new computer system, a large building development or a mission to space!
+As a project manager, you could work in almost any industry.
+You may oversee a large building development or even a mission to space!

-• find out what the client or company wants to achieve
+finding out what the client or company wants to achieve

-• select and lead a project team
+selecting and leading a project team

-• report regularly on progress to senior managers and the client
+reporting regularly on progress to senior managers and the client

-• manage risks to avoid delays
+managing risks to avoid delays

 Explore more information about this job